1. What are Mutual Funds?

-A mutual fund is an investment where the large, medium and small investors money is pooled in and professionally managed and invested by fund managers.
+A mutual fund is an investment where a large number of investors’ money is pooled in and professionally managed by fund managers.
 This benefits investors as they can get the advantages of scale as well as returns from a professionally managed portfolio at a fraction of the cost of what it would otherwise.

-Between 2014 to 2016, the cash inflow in ELSS Mutual Funds increased from Rs. ₹2908 crore to ₹6413 crore.
-The country is starting to look towards Mutual Funds as a means of investment and move beyond traditional means of investing.
-However, every investor always has a common doubt – should I invest money in the Mutual Fund sector now?
-Finding out what is the best time to buy more fund units can be hard, but it also crucial to your final earnings.
+Between 2014 and 2016, the cash inflows in ELSS Mutual Funds increased from Rs. ₹2908 crore to ₹6413 crore.
+The country has started to move beyond traditional assets and invest in Mutual Funds for financial goal accomplishment.
+However, every investor always has a common doubt – Should I invest in Mutual Funds now or later?
+Finding out when is the best time to buy more fund units can be hard, but it is also crucial to your final earnings.

-2. So, what is the best time to invest in funds?
+2. When is the best time to invest in Mutual Funds?

 a.
 The market is rock bottom

 c.
 Real estate and infrastructure are at the lowest point

 Any and all of the above represent an ideal scenario, but in reality, this time never comes.
 In fact, it’s practically impossible to define such a timeline.
 The best time to invest in mutual funds is, therefore, now!

 3. Which is the best mode to invest in Mutual Funds?

 The mutual fund industry assets have accrued over the years and the sector is on a boom with a growth of 37% as compared to last fiscal.
 From Rs 13.6 trillion on March 31, 2016, the AUM (Assets Under Management) value stood at Rs 18.6 trillion on 31 March 2017.
 The net inflow of funds (sales minus redemptions) was a whopping (appx) Rs 3.5 lakh crore during the fiscal year 2016-17.